ashishj76/interview/README.md

 # What are the drawbacks of using a singleton design pattern?
-The major drawbacks of using a singleton design pattern are: a)Singleton causes code to be tightly coupled.
+The major drawbacks of using a singleton design pattern are:
+- Singleton causes code to be tightly coupled.
 The singleton object is exposed globally and is available to a whole application.
-Thus, classes using this object become tightly coupled; any change in the global object will impact all other classes using it. b)They hide dependencies instead of exposing them. c)Singleton Pattern does not support inheritance. d)Singleton principle can be violated by techniques such as cloning.
+Thus, classes using this object become tightly coupled; any change in the global object will impact all other classes using it.
+- They hide dependencies instead of exposing them.
+- Singleton Pattern does not support inheritance.
+- Singleton principle can be violated by techniques such as cloning.
 If an application is running on multiple JVM’s, then, in this case, Singleton might be broken.

 # Why use a factory class to instantiate a class when we can use a new operator?
 Factory classes provide flexibility in terms of design.
 Below are some of the benefits of factory class:
-•Factory design pattern results in more decoupled code as it allows us to hide creational logic from dependant code •It allows us to introduce an Inversion of Control container •It gives you a lot more flexibility when it comes time to change the application as our creational logic is hidden from dependant code
+- Factory design pattern results in more decoupled code as it allows us to hide creational logic from dependant code
+- It allows us to introduce an Inversion of Control container
+- It gives you a lot more flexibility when it comes time to change the application as our creational logic is hidden from dependant code

 # What Is CAP Theorem?
 This states that it is not possible for a distributed computer system to simultaneously provide all three of the following guarantees: